 Richland County Children Services counts on the support from the men and women who live and work in the communities served by the agency.
 That's why we believe it's important to become involved in and to give back through the many community events in which we participate.

 This year has been no different.
-In the first 8-plus months of 2013, Richland County Children Services has either participated in (or staged) the following community events:
+During 2013, Richland County Children Services either participated in (or staged) the following community events:

 -- Tennis "Rally for Our Kids" in Lexington